 How do you identify and resolve this problem?

-You would need to know the error counters and performance information on all links, switches, and routers in the network, and have a correlation engine and automated analysis in order to put the pieces together.
+You would need to know the error counters and performance information on all links, switches, and routers in the network, and have a correlation engine and automated analysis to put the pieces together.
 That way, you would immediately realize when packets in the LAN (or WAN for that matter) were being dropped, and have an understanding of where and why the problem was happening.

 PathSolutions TotalView covers all of these bases, ensuring the best operating environment for your Network.